grave019/Regex_Tuturial/README.md

 # Regex Tutorial URL Validation

  Regex, or Regular Expression Syntax, is a useful tool for any web developer.
 Regular Expressions define a search pattern and are very useful for form input validation, web scraping, and filtering information.
 Creating a Gist allows the user to save code snippets or functions and recall or share them with others.
 This is a important tool to web development.
-It is important to remember when we discuss a string that we remember:

 ### Gist Link